Engineering and Physical Sciences Education Network

 We are also working towards introducing a ‘skills curriculum’ based on the attributes employers look for in graduates and students’ personal development needs.

-Education development and strategy within the Faculty is supported through the Faculty Learning and Teaching Committee and the Teaching Fellows Network.
+Education development and strategy within the Faculty is supported through the Faculty Education Committee and the Teaching Network.
 The former involves the Directors of Learning and Teaching from the Faculty departments and representation from key university-wide support services and the Students’ Union.